"A good leader will always …"

 Why character is important to a leader?

-A good leader will often lead by example, without even realising it.
+A good leader will often lead by example, without even realizing it.
 This is why character is important to a leader.
 Character builds trust and credibility, promotes loyalty.

 Wrapping up: What makes a good leader in the workplace?